azarboon/evangelism/README.md

-# Technical evangelism by Mahdi Azarboon
+# Cloud Evangelism by Mahdi Azarboon

-I share knowledge about cloud best practices, serverless or anything else that might be useful for others:
+I share knowledge about cloud, serverless or anything that might be useful for others:

 **Featured**: I participated in Serverless Chats podcast and shared my viewpoint about [Differing Serverless Perspectives Between Cloud Providers](https://www.serverlesschats.com/103/)